ex0dus-0x/ex0dus-0x.github.io/_posts/2017-05-14-priv-esc-win.md

     msf(ask) > exploit
     ...

-Once executed, UAC will give a prompt to a user.
-Once completed, the exploit finishes, and you are able to `getsystem`.
+Once executed, the UAC on the Windows machine threw a prompt to a user.
+Once the user selects OK, the exploit finishes, and I was able to `getsystem`.
+Success!

 ---